Find out about our planned transport projects and share your views so Wellington's transport network is safer and more convenient for everyone.

 The walking and biking paths along Hutt Road were officially opened on Monday 11 November.
 Read more

 New walking and biking paths being built on the seaward side of Cobham Drive will help to turn this coastal area into Wellington's eastern gateway.
 Read more

 Improved public spaces at Ōmarukaikuru / Point Jerningham are part of this project to build new walking and biking paths from the end of Oriental Bay around Akau Tangi / Evans Bay to Greta Point.
 Read more

-The new bike paths on both sides of Rongotai Road are now completed.
+The new bike paths on both sides of Rongotai Road are now complete.

-The uphill bike lanes on Crawford Road, Alexandra Road and the top of Constable Street are now completed.
+The uphill bike lanes on Crawford Road, Alexandra Road and the top of Constable Street are now complete.
 Read more

-The new two-way bike path and separate footpath on Evans Bay Parade in Kilbirnie are now completed.
+The new two-way bike path and separate footpath on Evans Bay Parade in Kilbirnie are now complete.